-The proposed model would apparently exclude assisted suicide solely on the basis of a mental health condition but would not necessarily exclude people who otherwise qualify even if they have severe mental health issues.
+The proposed model would apparently exclude assisted suicide solely on the basis of a mental health condition but would not exclude people who otherwise qualify even if they have severe mental health issues.
+Instead there would be an optional referral to a psychiatrist or other relevant professional only if one of the two assessing medical practitioners think it is necessary.